Over 10 different ideas to help your team learn from failure.

 It is important to mark the end of Failure.
-One advantage of Sprinting is that you time boxes where work is contained and completed.
+One advantage of sprinting is that you have time boxes where work is contained and completed.
 When things fail, it is important to stop working on them, to stop both the activities and behaviours which contributed to them.

 Steve Walton, a project lead in Australia has 3 top tips to celebrate failure.

 - Hold an event to mark the end of the work which failed.
 This makes it clear that the failure time box is finished to both those inside and outside the team.
 One team I worked with held a brief memorial service for a piece of code at the end of a showcase to mark they had buried it.
 Another had a Friday afternoon clean down of their team area, clean walls and freshly washed desks.